Simsbury Summer Theatre for Youth

 PERFORMANCE/TICKET INFO

-If you need assistance with purchasing tickets, require accessible seating, or have any questions about the performance, please call 860-325-2776 and leave your name and a call back #.
-A ticket volunteer will return your call and will be happy to assist you.
+If you need assistance with purchasing tickets online, require accessible seating, or have any questions about the performance, please use the contact form below to leave your name and a callback number.
+A ticket volunteer will return your message and will be happy to assist you.

-Online ticket purchases will be available until 3 hours prior to each performance.
-Tickets can also be purchased at the door - cash, check, or Venmo is preferred.
+Tickets can also be purchased in person at the door with cash or check.
 Ticket box office will open 1 hour prior to each performance.

 Please email us with any questions.

-2024 Fees: Fees may be paid in increments.
+2026 Fees: Fees may be paid in increments.
 Please send us an email if you have any questions about fees or to set a plan.
 Payment in full is due by the date of audition.
-After that, 50% refunds will be given if a member chooses to not participate.
+After the cast list is sent out, 50% refunds will be given if a member chooses to not participate.
 We do not cut; anyone who wishes to perform on stage will be cast.
 Auditions are merely for role placement.

 Step #1: Register here: